-An allele is one of two or more versions of a gene.
-An individual inherits two alleles for each gene, one from each parent.
-If the two alleles are the same, the individual is homozygous for that gene.
+An allele is one of two or more versions of DNA sequence (a single base or a segment of bases) at a given genomic location.
+An individual inherits two alleles, one from each parent, for any given genomic location where such variation exists.
+If the two alleles are the same, the individual is homozygous for that allele.
 If the alleles are different, the individual is heterozygous.
-Though the term allele was originally used to describe variation among genes, it now also refers to variation among non-coding DNA sequences.

 "Allele" is the word that we use to describe the alternative form or versions of a gene.
 People inherit one allele for each autosomal gene from each parent, and we tend to lump the alleles into categories.
-Typically, we call them either normal or wild-type alleles, or abnormal, or mutant alleles.- Leslie G. Biesecker, M.D.
+Typically, we call them either normal or wild-type alleles, or abnormal, or mutant alleles.